jhkim040/mog/README.md

 ## *Delete an account*
 * For safety, your present password has to be entered to delete your account.
 * If an account is deleted, every post and category in the account is also deleted at the same time.
+## *Register/update/delete a profile image
+* You can register your own profile image at the 'user page'
+* Also, you can delete or change your profile image.
+* If there is no image saved, then common profile image will be applied.
 # **Category**
 ## *Add a new category*
 * A new category can be added at the side category menu(located left in the main page)